 The College offers the opportunity for students to work on the campus to pay part of their expenses.
-Work contracts range up to \$950 per academic semester.
-Student workers are employed in the library and as student secretaries.
-Work applications are available upon request from the Student Financial Services Office or the Florida College website.
+Available positions are stated on the application.
+Work applications are available on the Florida College website.
 If hired, the student will be required to show the following items before beginning work: valid driver's license, copy of birth certificate or social security card.
 Students are allowed to have only one on-campus job.